What do I need to do at the end of the quarter?

 Follow these steps to download a .csv file of your Canvas Gradebook:

 - From within your Canvas course, in the course navigation, click Grades.
+Make sure that you are using the new gradebook.

 - At the top of your Gradebook, click the button with the gear icon.